jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 extreme stress is valued more than tidiness.
 - **[Zeppelin bend.][zeppelin-bend]**
 Use anywhere that you might use the butterfly bend, especially in stretchy rope.
-The untidiest of the bunch, buts the most easily untied.
+The untidiest of the bunch, but the most easily untied.

 I tested the security of eight bends.
 Check out the [results][bend-test].
 {:.tangent}